 - Don't push mission-critical processes and services to the edge.

 Clearly, organizations are taking edge computing seriously.
-There are many ways to realize the advantages of computing capabilities housed right at the perimeter of the environment, local to the work that needs to be done—just look at the effectiveness of Chik-fil-A's implementation.
+There are many ways to realize the advantages of computing capabilities housed at the environment's perimeter, local to the work that needs to be done—just look at the effectiveness of Chick-Fil-A's implementation.

 Edge computing will continue to grow over the next decade and become an even more integral part of the cloud computing architecture.